pdcgomes/XCActionBar/README.md

 Continue reading for more details on how to add your own custom actions.

+### Smarter Code Snippets

+Code snippets are great to save time, and while `<# tokens #>` already provide a great deal of flexibility, sometimes you just want to be able to dynamically expand some known token or even move the cursor to a specific location.
+This isn't new, and other apps such as TextExpander and Dash (and maybe others) do this already.
+In case you don't use any of those or you simply want to be able to have this capability built directly into Xcode, look no further!

+When defining a text snippet you can use the following macros:

+* `@author` automatically replaced by the current user's name
+* `@clipboard` automatically replaced by the clipboard's text contents (if any)
+* `@cursor` moves the cursor to this location after expanding the snippet
+* `@date` replaced by the current date (format will be user configurable soon)
+* `@time` replaced by the current time (format will be user configurable soon)
+* others coming soon -- if you have suggestions, send them along!

+__One caveat__: these expansions currently only work if you expand the snippets using XCActionBar.
+If you try to expand them via the default methods (either by just typing the snippet's name or by dragging it), they won't work.
+This will be probably be addressed in the future, but I don't think it's a big deal as most people would be expanding snippet via XCActionBar anyway.

 ### Extensibility

 There are quite a lot of ideas floating around regarding extensibility, but for a first-pass implementation there's at least a little bit you can play with, in the form of `SurroundWith` actions.
 These are currently managed by an external property list file named `XCSurroundWithActions.plist` which can be found in the plugin's resource folder.